omgitstom/stealthisrepo/factpack.md

 ### Performance Evaluation

+*Measuring performance ensures accountability and aligns efforts toward business objectives.*

 - How are corporate performance and business objectives evaluated?
 - How are goals set, and what happens if they are not met?

-### Team Performance

 - How are individual and team performances assessed?
-- What metrics are used for evaluation?
+- What metrics are used for team or individual evaluation?
 - How do performance metrics align with corporate goals?

 ## Product & Technology

 ### Product Strategy

+*Understanding current goals and product strategy ensures continuous alignment during innovation and market relevance.*

 - What are the current priorities for product development?
 - What major product updates have been released recently?